Strawhats10/Cruise-control-/README.md

 # Overview
 The Adaptive Cruise Control (ACC) System developed in MATLAB and Simulink utilizes Model Predictive Control (MPC) to enable longitudinal speed control for the follower vehicle over a range of speed profiles.
 The ACC system aims to maintain a safe distance from the leader vehicle while optimizing the gas pedal actuation sequence for a comfortable ride with minimal overshoot.
 ![image alt](Simulink_Model_of_Adaptive_Cruise_Control_System.png)
-Simulink Model of ACC System Fig.1 Simulink Model of Adaptive Cruise Control System
+ Fig.1 Simulink Model of Adaptive Cruise Control System

 # Model Design
 The following steps provide an overview of how the complete ACC model was designed from scratch: